f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 Viewing Logs from the API
 --------------------------

-If the system currently has an any active Alarms you can view them via the following API call:
+If the system currently has any active Alarms you can view them via the following API call:

 .. code-block:: bash